 - Peel and finely chop the onion.

-- Now, heat the oil in a pan and then fry the pork slices over a medium–high heat for 2–3 minutes on each side until nicely browned.
+- Now heat the oil in a pan and then fry the pork slices over a medium–high heat for 2–3 minutes on each side until nicely browned.
 This will probably need to be done in two or more batches.
-Once the slices are brown, put them on the warmed plate and cover with foil.
+Once the slices are brown, transfer them to the warmed plate and cover with foil.

-- Add the onions to the pan, reduce the heat, and then gently cook them for about 5 minutes to soften.
+- Add the onions to the pan, reduce the heat and then gently cook for about 5 minutes to soften.

-- Stir in the flour until it soaks up all the juices in the pan, then gradually add the stock, stirring continuously, until the sauce is smooth.
+- Stir in the flour until it soaks up all the juices in the pan and then gradually add the stock, stirring continuously, until the sauce is smooth.

 - Next stir in the mustards and the cream.
 Add the apples, thyme and seasoning.
 Return the pork to the pan along with any juices.
 Stir everything together, cover the pan, and then gently cook for about 5 minutes until the sauce has slightly thickened.